onedata/op-worker/docs/veilCluster/erlang_modules/veil_modules/dao/dao_helper.rst

 	.. function:: query_view(DbName :: string(), DesignName :: string(), ViewName :: string(), QueryArgs :: #view_query_args{}) -> {ok, QueryResult :: term()} | {error, term()}
 		:noindex:

 	Execute a given view.
-There are many additional query args that can be passed to a view, see <a href="http://wiki.apache.org/couchdb/HTTP_view_API#Querying_Options"> query args</a> for details.
+There are many additional query args that can be passed to a view, see query args for details.

 	.. _`dao_helper:revision/1`: